-Number of households within 1/2 mile of regional transit routes: This measure reflects changes in both transit service and land use patterns.
-Data are available through the AllTransitTM Metrics tool, an initiative of the Center for Neighborhood Technology.10 Data are available at numerous geographic scales, including Census block and tract, city, county, metro area, and MPO service area.
+Number of jobs within 1⁄2 mile of regional transit routes: This measure reflects changes in both transit service and land use patterns.
+Data are available through the AllTransitTM Metrics tool, an initiative of the Center for Neighborhood Technology.9 Data are available at numerous geographic scales, including Census block and tract, city, county, metro area, and MPO service area.
 Data is sourced from the General Transit Feed Specification (GTFS) as well as the Longitudinal Employer-Household Dynamics (LEHD) dataset.